sajacks/Intraspecific-Variation-in-Metabolic-Responses-of-a-Cool-Water-Fish-to-Increasing-Temperatures/README.md

 # Intraspecific_Variation_Walleye_Respirometry

-Raw data and R-code associated with the manuscript titled "Intraspecific Variation in Metabolic Responses of a Cool Water Fish to Increasing Temperatures".
+This repository contains the data and code that supports the manuscript: "Intraspecific Variation in Metabolic Responses of a Cool Water Fish to Increasing Temperatures" by Jackson S.A., Lucas K.N, Wehrly K.F., and Alofs K.M.

+Briefly this manuscripts if investigating the role of intraspecific variation in response to increasing temperatures among several rearing pond populations of Walleye (Sander vitreus).

-Raw Respirometry data are in the form of txt files provided by AutoResp (Loligo, Denmark).
+Raw and Processed Respirometry Files From AutoResp - Contains raw respirometry data are in the form of txt files provided by AutoResp (Loligo, Denmark).

-Raw respirometry data was then processed with code found under eith Acute or Acclimated - Metabolic Rate Calculation.

-Metabolism.Data.csv is final data set after data processing.
+Acute and Acclimated - Metabolic Rate Calculation folders contain the code and the resulting files from processing the raw data from AutoResp with the FishResp package in R.

+The resulting final set of data for all Walleye can be found in the Metabolism.Data.csv

 All analysis and figures were conducted in the Metabolism.Analysis.R file.